ad-sngh/jugaad/content/blog/another-financial-app.md

 **Would I recommend this approach?** Absolutely.
 Pick a problem you actually have, build a solution, and learn along the way.
 You'll retain way more than passively watching courses.
 Here's my best breakdown of where I spent my time:

 ![Agent Time Breakdown](/blog/another-financial-app/gemini-chat-image.png)
-*Holdings table with filters, search, and inline editing.*

 **Next steps:**